-Near-Earth objects, NEOs, represent potentially catastrophic threats to our planet.
-A near-Earth object (NEO) is an asteroid or comet which passes close to the Earth's orbit.
+Near-Earth Objects, or NEOs, represent potentially catastrophic threats to our planet.
+A near-Earth object is an asteroid or comet which passes close to the Earth's orbit.
 In technical terms, a NEO is considered to have a trajectory which brings it within 1.3 astronomical units of the Sun and hence within 0.3 astronomical units, or approximately 45 million kilometres, of the Earth's orbit.
-NEOs generally result from objects that have experienced gravitational perturbations from nearby planets, moving them into orbits that allow them to come near to the Earth.
+NEOs generally result from objects that have experienced gravitational perturbations from nearby planets, moving them into orbits that allow them to come close to the Earth.